Becoming a Grower

 Find the thought of growing tamarillos tempting?

 Growing tamarillos commercially can be rewarding, however as with all horticultural crops there are pros and cons.
-On the positive side tamarillo trees are fast growing with the trees producing their first crop when the trees are 18-24 months old, a long harvest season (3-6 months during winter), and relatively low labour inputs.
+On the positive side tamarillo trees are fast growing with the trees producing their first small crop when the trees are 18-24 months old, a long harvest season (3-6 months during winter), and relatively low labour inputs.
 On the negative side tamarillo trees are susceptible to frost, and to the tomato-potato psyllid fly which can infect the trees with liberibacter.
 This disease will kill the tree within a few weeks to months.
-A fortnightly, year round insecticide spray programme can mitigate losses, however annual replacement of 5-15% of the trees due to infection is still typical.
-Failure to spray may eventually lead to up to 100% losses within 2-3 years.
+A fortnightly, year round insecticide spray programme can mitigate losses, however annual replacement of 5-30% of the trees due to infection is still typical.
+Failure to spray may eventually lead to up to 100% losses within 12 months.

 Choosing the location